iraj259/python-learning/README.md

 Day 4 was all about break, continue statements and built in functions.

-Day 5 was all about built in modules
+Day 5 was all about built in modules, strings, indexing and slicing of strings,.